greenhost/BackJob/README.md

 ~~~

 ##Changelog
+- 0.41 - Small bugfix
+- 0.40 - Added monitoring thread that waits for the job to end, so requests that end prematurely still finish.
+Also, you can specify a number of seconds to wait until processing, and multiple requests with the exact same route will be merged together into one request.
 - 0.33 - Https support, better self-recognition, added request field (update your database table!), added global timeout.
 - 0.32 - Fails better.
 - 0.31 - Initial component